Shival Shah

 Smart Window — Team Lead

-A two stage soil erosion detection system combining drone based aerial imaging with autonomous ground verification.
-Reached state finals in Samsung's competition (top 1% of 30,000 teams), winning a $5,000 grant.
+A two-stage soil erosion detection system combining drone-based aerial imaging with ground rover verification.
+Reached California state finals in Samsung's competition (top 1% of 30,000 teams), winning a $5,000 grant.

 Air Hockey Table — Solo Project